 Key considerations for successful visual storytelling

 Visual storytelling can help make complex stories easier to understand and, as a result, deliver a more impactful message.
 It makes stories as imaginative, modern and relevant for readers as they could possibly be.
 Visual storytelling also presents publishers with an enormous opportunity–to expand their storytelling forms and establish themselves as media players with a mix of journalistic forms.
-So what’s needed to for successful visual storytelling, when looking at the big players:
+So what’s needed for successful visual storytelling, when looking at the big players:

 - Be different on digital